manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

 the national PAN-NZ data layer.
 When licensing excludes a dataset, the protected areas it contains may not appear in the national PAN-NZ layer, limiting their visibility to policymakers, researchers, and the public.
-* **No License:** Without a licence, the reuse conditions are unclear and the dataset cannot be included.
+* **No Licence:** Without a licence, the reuse conditions are unclear and the dataset cannot be included.
 * **Restrictive licence:** Licences such as [CC BY-ND (No Derivatives)](https://creativecommons.org/licenses/by-nd/4.0/) (see the CC BY-ND terms of use in image directly below) prohibit modifications or integration with